 Ellis and the other artists will be collaborating on a songwriting workshop on one of these days (most likely the one with the dodgiest forecast), so you’ll have an opportunity to learn about and practice the craft with artists at the peak of their talents.
 We’ll also be building in opportunities for Open Mics (without microphones), and informal song circles around the fireplace or out on the rocks overlooking the harbor are encouraged.
 Bring your instruments!

-Each evening there will be a full music program at the Monhegan Church, directly across the path from our hotel’s front door.
-These extraordinary, intimate evenings of music will take place in a lovely, oil lamp-lit sanctuary in which we’ll enjoy our guest artists unplugged in a pristine “listening room” environment.
+Each evening there will be a full music program.
+These extraordinary, intimate evenings of music will showcase our guest artists unplugged in a pristine “listening room” environment.
 Our last night on the island concludes with a lobster/clambake on the beach (or served inside the hotel if the weather is acting up).

 Friday, June 15th: After a last breakfast at the Monhegan House and a final morning on the island, we’ll head back across the bay to Port Clyde, where our bus will pick us up and take us down Maine’s storied Route 1, passing through Damariscotta, Wiscasset, and other coastal communities to Freeport, where we’ll make an extended lunch stop, giving you the opportunity to visit the legendary flagship LL Bean store and do some outlet shopping (it’s the law – everyone who visits Maine has to stop at LL Bean).
 Late afternoon finds us back in Portland where we take in an evening concert and spend a final hotel overnight.